8: Correspondence Analysis (CA)

 Figure 2: Scree plot of the Doubs River fish species CA.

-The scree plot (Figure 2) shows the eigenvalues of the CA axes which helps me decide how many axes to retain in the analysis.
-In this case, I will retain the first two axes, as they explain the most variance in the data.
+The scree plot (Figure 2) shows the eigenvalues of the CA axes, which helps me decide how many axes to retain.
+I retain the first two axes, since they explain the most variance in the data.

-Species scores are actual species scores now, as they relate to the species data (in the PCA the environmental variables were in the columns, so the species scores there referred to the environment).
+Species scores are actual species scores now, since they relate to the species data (in the PCA the environmental variables were in the columns, so the species scores there referred to the environment).
 A species with a large positive or large negative score on an axis is the one most strongly associated with that end of the axis, namely the part of the gradient where it peaks.
-This is not the same as being the most abundant or the most important species overall, and reading a large score as “dominance” is a common error.
-CA1, for instance, carries Satr and Cogo at one extreme (scores of about 1.66 and 1.50), the brown trout and bullhead of the cool upper river; lowland species such as Abbr and Blbj sit at the other extreme.
-A large score therefore tells me where a species sits along the gradient, not how dominant it is.
+That differs from being the most abundant or most important species overall, and interpreting a large score as “dominance” is a common error.
+CA1, for instance, places Satr and Cogo at one extreme (scores of about 1.66 and 1.50), the brown trout and bullhead of the cool upper river.
+Lowland species such as Abbr and Blbj fall at the other extreme.
+A large score therefore tells me where a species lies along the gradient, not how dominant it is.

-Site scores are also as seen earlier in PCA.
-The highest positive or negative loadings indicate sites that are dispersed far apart on the biplot (in ordination space).
-They will have large differences in fish community composition.
+Site scores work as they did in PCA.
+The highest positive or negative loadings mark sites dispersed far apart on the biplot (in ordination space), and these sites have large differences in fish community composition.

 Please see Numerical Ecology with R (pp. 133 to 140).
 There you will find explanations for how to interpret the ordinations and the ordination diagrams shown below.